 Brown spots on teeth can occur in children as well as adults.

 - Brown spots in children: can be due to external sources such as dietary habits, plaque and debris, certain tonics, especially those that contain iron.
-Poor oral hygiene.

 - Certain internal factors can also cause brown spots on teeth while its development.
 They can be medical conditions in children that affect development of teeth.
 Recurrent fever and other illnesses.

 - Trauma can cause brown spots on teeth in younger children.
 When the child is hit on the tooth, there is bleeding inside the tooth which sips into the dentin.
+This causes brown or black spots on teeth.

 - In adults the main reason for brown spots on teeth is due to chain smoking.
 The smoke causes deposition of the chemicals on the teeth which makes them brown after some time.